 ROBERTO SEBASTIÁN MATTA (1911 - 2002)

-In the 1940s and ’50s, the political situation in Europe influenced the introduction of mechanical forms and distressed figures in Matta’s paintings.
-Although he began gaining recognition, Matta was expelled from the Surrealist group when he was accused of indirectly causing Gorky’s suicide by having an affair with the artist’s wife.
-After this break, Matta spent time between South America and Europe, continuing to paint semi-abstract canvases in a surreal style.
+In the 1940s and '50s, the political situation in Europe influenced the introduction of mechanical forms and distressed figures in Matta's paintings.
+Although he began gaining recognition, Matta was expelled from the Surrealist group when he was accused of indirectly causing Gorky's suicide by having an affair with the artist's wife.
+After this break, Matta spent time between South America and Europe, painting semi-abstract canvases in a surreal style.

 ENQUIRE ABOUT THE DESIGNER